Author has written 6 stories for Harry Potter.

 So many of the actors are perfectly cast for their roles: Hagrid, McGonagall, Filch, Trelawney, Luna, Neville, to name a few.
 Of the trio, I think Rupert Grint is the best matched for his role for the duration of the series; Emma Watson and Daniel Radcliffe also do a fine job, despite their hair stylists forgetting how they are supposed to look.
 Richard Harris portrays well the wise grandfatherly Dumbledore in the first two films and Michael Gambon subsequently plays him as powerful yet cold, yet neither seem to quite capture his special brand of whimsy.
 And Imelda Staunton may play Umbridge to sickening perfection, but – fortunately for the sensibilities of the audience – she doesn’t look a bit toad-like.

-However, after seeing the ridiculous mockery that Warner Brothers makes of Harry and Voldemort’s final confrontation in DH Part 2 (among other things, they forget all about how the Elder Wand works), I conclude that what they do is very similar to what we do here with one difference – the films are licensed fan fiction.
+However, after seeing the ridiculous mockery that Warner Brothers makes of Harry and Voldemort’s final confrontation in DH Part 2 (among other things, they forget all about how the Elder Wand works), I conclude that what they do is very similar to what we do here (derivative works) with one difference – the films are licensed fan fiction.
 Now, don’t get me wrong, I realize that visual media have very different requirements to tell the same story in a 2.5 hour time frame, but I still have trouble reconciling some of their decisions, particularly after JKR relinquished creative control for the last four films.
 Oh, well, pass the popcorn so I can whinge about something else.

 How about Pottermore?
 I admire the wonderful art and JKR’s new material, but the rest falls short of its potential.
 For discovering Chocolate Frog Cards I get an Outstanding, but I’m a Troll at spells and potions.
 Sorted into Slytherin (no, I’m not changing my screen name), I learn from our new prefect that Merlin is a member of our noble house.
 From what little I remember about British history and legend, this means one of the following (in ascending order of likelihood):